Feiyfay/Mexican-Restaurant-Rating/README.md

 ### Consumer Demographics
 - A majority of the consumers are below 30 years of age
-- A majority of the customers are students
+- A majority of the consumers are students
+- A majority of the consumers reside in the state and city of San Luis Potosi
+- A majority of the consumers are Medium-budget clients